kkeith29/local-dev/README.md

 ```

 ## Usage

+### Use Statement Cleanup
 The CLI tool comes with a command to format use blocks in PHP code utilizing ideavim's ability to pipe selected text to
 an external program.
 PHPStorms default use formatting doesn't handle PSR-12 2 level nesting well and just doesn't
 always know how to properly order things.

 Within the editor, highlight the use block and press `<space>cu`.
 If not using VIM bindings, then type `:!ld-cli code:use-formatter`

+### Code Style Fixer
+An opinionated version of PHP-CS-Fixer is globally available via the `ld-cs-fixer` command.
+This comes preconfigured and just
+passes arguments directly to the php-cs-fixer binary.
+It is meant for quick clean up of a file.
+Larger projects shouldn't
+depend on this.

+You can run `ld-cs-fixer` for a specific file within IdeaVim using `<space>cf` command.
+If not using VIM bindings, use
+`:!ld-cs-fixer fix %`